SCENE 01 / MARINE WILDLIFE

 Species Research

-Understanding your target species, behaviors, and optimal filming conditions.
+We learn your target species, their behaviors and the best filming conditions.

 Location Planning